 This issue occurs because dark meat needs to be cooked to a higher temperature than light, which then dries out the lighter meat.
 Sure, you could simply slice those sections away from each other and roast them separately.
 But if you’re hoping to keep the whole bird intact, a few ice packs can easily solve the problem.

 Before popping your turkey in the oven, place ice packs over the light meat of the breast area while keeping the legs and wings clear to warm up to room temperature.
 Then when you cook it, the dark meat will be able to reach a higher temperature while the white meat stays lower since it’s starting from a cooler temperature than the dark.

-Harold McGee, a food scientist and author of Keys to Good Cooking (Buy on Amazon, $20), shared this tip with NPR back in 2011.
+Harold McGee, a food scientist and author of Keys to Good Cooking (Buy from Amazon, $18.59), shared this tip with NPR back in 2011.
 He advised, “Take the bird out [of the fridge] ahead of time and let the legs warm up a little bit while you keep the breasts covered with ice packs.
 That way, you keep the breasts cold.
 The legs warm up by maybe 10, 20 degrees, and that way, when you put the bird in the oven, you’ve already built in a temperature differential.”